 Tableau is one of the top business intelligence (BI) platforms for today’s data-driven teams.
 The platform uses diverse data sources, such as business apps, relational databases, spreadsheets, and more, to create bespoke visual dashboards that drive analysis, strategy, and decision-making.

 But for Sales, Marketing, Operations, and other business users, accessing data and insights from Tableau is sometimes difficult.
 The platform is SQL-heavy.
 And many business users want to manipulate data not in the Tableau interface, but in their spreadsheet platform of choice: Google Sheets.

 Here’s everything you need to know about connecting Tableau to Google Sheets.
-TL;DR: Coefficient is the most seamless way to connect Tableau to Google Sheets.
+Also, watch our video tutorial below for a step-by-step walkthrough on how to quickly connect Tableau to Google Sheets.

 Can you connect Tableau to Google Sheets?

 There are multiple options for connecting Tableau to Google Sheets — from using data connector apps to complex methods requiring coding.
 This guide covers the best methods for connecting Tableau to Sheets, including the advantages and disadvantages of each option.